DanU369/API_Wars/README.md

 # API Wars

-The site provides data about the planets, with lots of details, from the Star Wars Universe.
+The site is an interactive wiki for the Star Wars Universe.

 ![Register](/img/register.png 'Register')